Schedule a free consultation

 Contact Our Houston School Drug Crimes Attorney

 If you or someone you love faces Texas drug charges, including serious charges for delivering drugs at a school, premier Texas criminal defense attorney Doug Murphy is available for your legal representation.
 You have every reason to trust attorney Murphy's skills.
 Attorney Murphy lectures nationwide to other lawyers who are learning criminal defense skills.
 Attorney Murphy is the highest level of masterful criminal defense lawyer who teaches not just law students but other experienced lawyers.
 Texas criminal defense attorney Doug Murphy's fellow lawyers have also voted him Best Lawyers in America's Lawyer of the Year.
 Attorney Murphy is one of only two Texas lawyers holding both Criminal Law Board Certification and DWI Board Certification.
-Contact Doug Murphy Law Firm, P.C. online or at 713-229-8333 today for aggressive defense of Texas drug crime charges.
+Contact Murphy & McKinney Law Firm, P.C. online or at 713-229-8333 today for aggressive defense of Texas drug crime charges.

 Back to Top